project-sunbird/sunbird-bot/README.md

 Core dialogue engine for chatbots

-# Getting the chatbot running on docker
+# Getting the chatbot running on docker locally (docker-compose)
 - Install Docker
 - Clone this repo
-- `cd clonedrepo\bot`
-- `docker build --tag rasachatbot:0.0.1 .` This would build a docker image for the rasa bot
-- `cd clonedrepo\router`
-- `docker build --tag rasachatrouter:0.0.1 .` This would build a docker image for the router that will integrate with Rasa bot
+- `docker-compose -f dev.yml up` This command would build the bot and the router images and run them along with redis as a container.
-- `docker run --net=host rasachatrouter:0.0.1` and `docker run --net=host rasachatbot:0.0.1` to run the docker containers

 Run the below curl to check if the bot is up and running.
 A successful setup would return the following response **'Hi there!
 Please press 0 for menu.'**.